Characters of Ackley Bridge: Emma Keane

 Emma Keane (portrayed by Liz White) is the mother of Chloe Voyle (Fern Deacon), and an English teacher at Ackley Bridge College.
 Emma arrives late to headteacher Mandy Carter's (Jo Joyner) staff meeting, who is a friend from her previous school.
 She also meets Samir Qureshi (Arsher Ali), with whom she had a relationship with in university.
 Mandy oversees her English lesson, where daughter Chloe Voyle (Fern Deacon) shows up drunk and vomits in her classroom.
 Chloe informs her that her father Nik (Stuart Manning) no longer wants to care for her, so she has taken an Uber across the country.
 When Emma plans for her to go back to Nik and scolds her for getting drunk, Chloe posts a photo of Emma topless on social media.
 She is called in by Mandy, who informs her that the image has damaged the reputation of the school.
 Chloe apologises for posting the photo, and Emma explains that she felt she would not be good at motherhood.
 Emma worries about student Missy Booth (Poppy Lee Friar), who she knows from a previous school.
-When Missy acts strangely school, Emma questions her, and Missy asks her for a large sum of money.
+When Missy acts strangely at school, Emma questions her, and Missy asks her for a large sum of money.
 She explains that her grandmother has died, but asks her not to inform social services, otherwise her sister will put into foster care.
 Emma affirms that she has a responsibility to tell social services, but waits until they have cremated her grandmother.
 When the Booth family have a hearing for Hayley's custody, she tries to attend, but Mandy stops her from doing so.
 Chloe begins to feel neglected by Emma, since she is paying a lot of attention to Missy.
 She then reveals to Emma that she has a boyfriend, who is in his thirties.
 Emma goes to her boyfriend's place of work and exposes him for dating a teenager.
 Emma learns that Samir is engaged to Maryam (Kiran Landa/Meryl Fernandes), but the pair begin an affair regardless.
 When Samir marries Maryam, they continue their affair.
 Samir is stabbed, and Emma takes time from work to deal with the grief.
 She tries to find the man responsible for his death, but is unsuccessful in doing so.
 When the Valley Trust take over the school, Emma is replaced by Martin Evershed (Rob James-Collier).
 She returns to the town after hearing Missy has died, to attend a ceremony for her.
 Mandy begs her to return to the school, but she affirms that she is unsure what to do with her career.